OxideMod/Oxide.Docs/docs/guides/developers/my-first-plugin.md

     }
 //Existing code..
 ```
 Now, when your plugin is loaded, it will check for a configuration file.
-If it doesn't exist, a new one will be created with the default `HelloMessage` value.
-If it does exist, the `HelloMessage` value will be loaded from the file.
-You can change the `HelloMessage` value in the configuration file to change the message of the `/hello` chat command without modifying the code.
+If it doesn't exist, a new one will be created using `LoadDefaultConfig` which creates a new instance of Configuration with the field `ReplyMessage` having it's value as "**hello**".
+If it does exist, the `ReplyMessage` value will be loaded from the file.
+You can change the `ReplyMessage` value in the configuration file to change the message of the `/hello` chat command without modifying the code.

 After making these changes, save and reupload your plugin to your server.
-Try changing the `HelloMessage` value in the configuration file and use the `/hello` command in chat.
+Try changing the `ReplyMessage` value in the configuration file and use the `/hello` command in chat.
 You'll see the updated message!

 ### Summary
 Congratulations, you've created your first Oxide plugin for Rust!
-You've learned how to create a chat command, implement permissions, use hooks, and load configurations.
+You've learned how to create a chat command, implement permissions, use hooks, and implement plugin configuration.
 This is just the beginning - the Oxide modding framework offers many more functionalities to explore.

 To continue improving your plugin, consider adding more commands, implementing more hooks, and making more use of the configuration file.
 Always test your changes by deploying the updated plugin to your server and verifying its behavior.